-There are instances where recommendations have been implemented but also areas where no measureable progress has been made such as on a performing arts center and a new library.
+Tom Wilson, who served on the 26-member task force, said he’s seen instances where recommendations have been implemented but also areas where no measureable progress has been made such as on a performing arts center and a new library.

 While the recommendations dealt with ways to improve amenities, enhance residents’ lifestyle and target certain developments the proverbial bottom line could be summed up in one word: Money.

 The object was to spur the type of development that would put more money in the cash registers of merchants, create jobs for those without them, put bigger paychecks in the pockets of others, and increase the sales tax revenue flowing into city coffers so Manteca could fund essential services such as police and fire.

 The task force started with a big number - the estimated $140 million in Manteca consumer dollars that were being spent annually in nearby cities such as Stockton and Modesto where it provide jobs in those communities as well as helped fund city services there instead of in Manteca.